cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ObjectApi.md

 	domain = "LOCAL"
 )

 protection_group_id = "protectionGroupId_example" # str | Specifies the protection group id.
 object_id = 1 # int | Specifies the object id.
 indexed_object_name = "indexedObjectName_example" # str | Specifies the indexed object name.
 include_indexed_snapshots_only = False # bool | Specifies whether to only return snapshots which are indexed.
-In an indexed snapshots file are guaranteed to exist, while in a non-indexed snapshots file may not exist. (optional) if omitted the server will use the default value of False from_time_usecs = 1 # int | Specifies the timestamp in Unix time epoch in microseconds to filter indexed object's snapshots which are taken after this value. (optional) to_time_usecs = 1 # int | Specifies the timestamp in Unix time epoch in microseconds to filter indexed object's snapshots which are taken before this value. (optional) run_types = [
+In an indexed snapshots file are guaranteened to exist, while in a non-indexed snapshots file may not exist. (optional) if omitted the server will use the default value of False from_time_usecs = 1 # int | Specifies the timestamp in Unix time epoch in microseconds to filter indexed object's snapshots which are taken after this value. (optional) to_time_usecs = 1 # int | Specifies the timestamp in Unix time epoch in microseconds to filter indexed object's snapshots which are taken before this value. (optional) run_types = [
         "kRegular",
     ] # [str] | Filter by run type.
 Only protection run matching the specified types will be returned.
 By default, CDP hydration snapshots are not included, unless explicitly queried using this field. (optional) use_cached_data = True # bool | Specifies whether we can serve the GET request to the read replica cache.
-There is a lag of 15 seconds between the read replica and primary data source. (optional) object_action_key = "kVMware" # str | Filter by ObjectActionKey, which uniquely represents backup type for a given version.
-An object can be protected in multiple ways but atmost once for a given combination of ObjectActionKey and ObjectId.
-When specified, only versions of given ObjectActionKey are returned for corresponding object id. (optional)
+There is a lag of 15 seconds between the read replica and primary data source. (optional)

 # example passing only required values which don't have defaults set
 try: